Friday 11th Dec 2015

 ‘He’s a great gig poster designer.
 He’s the guy that really turned me on to the double image approach to things.

 Each of these new covers tells more than one story.
-Look closely at Harry Potter and the Deathly Hallows; it’s a detail that’s easy to miss at first sight.
+Look closely at Harry Potter and the Deathly Hallows; there’s a detail that’s easy to miss at first sight.

 ‘This is a world where things often seem quite mundane on the surface and then have a secondary reveal.
 I love coming up with those images because it makes me feel that no one’s done this before – no one’s seen something in this specific way.’